LightTable/docs.lighttable.com/_posts/01-01-10-gettingstarted.md

 Now that we have a place to send our code, let's open a .js file and eval something:

 4. Create a new file and save it with a .js extension or open a .js file
-5. Press Cmd/Ctrl+Enter while the cursor is over a block of code.
+5. Press Cmd/Ctrl+Enter while the cursor is over a top-level block of code.
+To eval an inner block, select and then eval it.
 5. Select the webpage name from the available clients popup
 6. You'll now see results inline!
 7. Evaling from a .css file will inject the css into the page.